Pirates’ Gill wins SOC singles title, POY honors: All Notre Dame doubles championship - Portsmouth Daily Times

 As her performance showed in her run to winning the 2020 SOC singles title in her senior season, there is in fact a first time for everything.

-Gill’s tournament run concluded on Thursday with a straight sets (6-0, 6-0) win over Notre Dame’s Katherine Nelson.
+Gill’s tournament run concluded on Thursday with a straight sets (6-0, 6-0) win over Notre Dame’s Kathryn Nelson.

 The senior Pirate earned a first-round bye in the official bracket seeding before defeating Waverly’s Greenlee Thacker in her first match.